Ewald-Van-Rooyen/book-library-nodejs-back-end/README.md

 npm install
 ```

-To create and setup the database, run the following command (Assuming mysql in present on the system)
+To create and setup the database, run the following command (Assuming mysql in present on the system).

 ```bash
 npm run db:setup